 As far a nutrition goes, birth control pills rinse more nutrients out of the body than almost any other drug on the open market.
 Maybe these critical nutritional deficiencies are the “root cause” of why so many other issues are being linked to hormonal birth control exposure.

 Hormonal contraception contains synthetic progestins (not to be confused with natural progesterone) and/or synthetic estrogens, called ethinyl estradiol.

 Synthetic progestins have been repeatedly linked to spasms of the arteries, increased growth of pre-existing breast cancer cells, and life-threatening blood clots.
 Ethinyl estradiol, which is the man-made estrogen used in many commercial hormone therapies such as combination birth control pills and some medically coated IUDs, is even used as a toxic control in endocrine disruption research.
 Why?
 It is divergent and potentially more damaging when compared to our own naturally home-made estradiol.

 Women world-wide take birth control pills.
-Not every woman gets ill from them.
-But some of the illnesses take a long time to manifest.
+Not every woman gets ill from them, but some of the illnesses take a long time to manifest.
 Most are never linked back to the contraception.
-And some occur if the woman already had an underlying genetic glitch that was lying in wait for an environmental trigger, like a synthetic hormone.
+Some occur if the woman already had an underlying genetic glitch that was lying in wait for an environmental trigger, like a synthetic hormone.